Major US Businesses Shuttered Due to Coronavirus Concerns

 Here's a list of some of the major businesses and corporations that have temporarily shuttered because of the coronavirus:

-AMC Theaters, the largest movie chain in North America, will limit attendance at all screenings to 50 people to adhere to the CDC's latest social distancing guidelines.
+AMC Theaters, the largest movie chain in North America, will close all theaters for six to 12 weeks beginning March 17.

 APPLE